Pieros Sotiriou

-Pieros Sotiriou (Πιέρος Σωτηρίου; born on January 13, 1993) is a Greek Cypriot professional footballer who plays as a striker for Sanfrecce Hiroshima in Japan and the Cyprus national team.
+Pieros Sotiriou (Πιέρος Σωτηρίου; born on 13 January 1993) is a Cypriot professional footballer who plays as a forward for Cypriot First Division club APOEL and the Cyprus national team.

 Sotiriou joined FC Copenhagen in 2017 from APOEL of the Cypriot First Division.
 In February 2020, he moved to Kazakh side FC Astana.

-Career
+Club career

 Olympiakos Nicosia

 Sotiriou was born in Nicosia, Cyprus.
 He is a product of Olympiakos Nicosia academies.
 He made his official debut with Olympiakos in the 2009–10 season, when the club was competing in the Cypriot Second Division, appearing in four matches and scoring one goal.
 On 19 March 2011, he made his Cypriot First Division debut, playing the last 11 minutes in a match against Doxa Katokopias and he added a further five appearances in the 2010–11 season.
 The next season (2011–12), he made 16 league appearances (2 at starting line-up, 14 as a substitute) and scored his first Cypriot First Division goal on 18 September 2011, in the third matchday against APOEL where Olympiakos lost by 1–4.
 In June 2012, it was rumoured that Sheffield Wednesday was interested in him and also on 5 August 2012, he was trialled at S.L.
 Benfica, but finally stayed at Olympiakos.
 On 16 November 2012, he renewed his contract with Olympiakos, signing a three-year contract extension.
 His most productive season with Olympiakos came in 2012–13, when he appeared in 29 league matches (28 at starting line-up, 1 as a substitute) and scored 8 goals.

 At the end of the 2012–13 season, he has been awarded the "Young player of the season" award by Cyprus Football Association.